sanand0/til/llms.md

   | Google Vertex AI Vector Search | 547.50 |
 - 12 May 2025.
 [NVIDIA parakeet](https://huggingface.co/nvidia/parakeet-tdt-0.6b-v2) is a lightweight speech to text model that leads benchmarks.
 Installing such packages continues to be a nightmare due to PyTorch (despite `uv`).
 - 12 May 2025.
 I explored the real-time avatar space.
 Heygen seems to be the easiest to use, but even that is complex and expensive ($99/mo).
 We may need to wait a few months for avatars to explode.
-- 12 May 2025.
-Model reliability is a huge enabler for performance.
+- 12 May 2025. ⭐ Model reliability is a huge enabler for performance.
 As models become more reliable, they can work autonomously for longer and that is another kind of scaling.
 [Vending Bench](https://andonlabs.com/evals/vending-bench)
 - 12 May 2025.
 ChatGPT, Gemini, etc. have become lead generation engines.
 Chat Bot Optimization (CBO), is it?
 [WhatsApp + ChatGPT](https://chatgpt.com/share/68215e14-9870-800c-a8e0-4fe476f48cc5)
 - 10 May 2025.
 Vibe coding is like getting others' code to work, which is exactly what most devs do.
 [Simon Willison](https://simonwillison.net/2025/May/8/ashley-willis/)
 - 09 May 2025.
 Trust, attitudes and use of artificial intelligence surveyed ~1,000 people across 47 countries on their views on AI.
 [PDF](https://mbs.edu/-/media/PDF/Research/Trust_in_AI_Report.pdf)
   - Emerging economies trust and use AI more.
 It's an opportunity to leapfrog.
   - 26% of students use AI daily (vs 17% employees).
 Efficiency is the main benefit.
 - 09 May 2025.
 Gemini APIs now have automatic caching for 75% cost reduction if message is >1K (Flash) or >2K (Pro) tokens.
 [Ref](https://ai.google.dev/gemini-api/docs/caching)
 - 08 May 2025.
+YOLO is much better than Gemini at object detection.
+Use for pro-processing.
+[Ref](https://github.com/prudhvi1709/yolovsgemini)
+- 08 May 2025.
 Using `[[n]]` is probably the best citation format for inline search references in RAG.
 [ChatGPT](https://chatgpt.com/share/681ca8c8-0570-800c-bd96-6b1970e98a36)
-- 08 May 2025.
-Double-checking is surprisingly efficient since LLM hallucinations are mostly uncorrelated.
+- 08 May 2025. ⭐ Double-checking is surprisingly efficient since LLM hallucinations are mostly uncorrelated.
 LLMs perform human tasks (e.g. classifying customer support messages) at ~85% accuracy.
 This might be unacceptable.
 But by asking 2 moderately correlated LLMs and double-checking discrepancies, we reduce automation by ~20% but reduce errors to 0.25%.
 Triple-checking reduces automation by ~25% but errors to under ~0.01%!
 [Ref](https://sanand0.github.io/llmevals/double-checking/)
 - 08 May 2025.
 Anthropic introduces [web search in the API](https://docs.anthropic.com/en/docs/build-with-claude/tool-use/web-search-tool) at $10 / 1K searches.
 Here's how it compares:
   - $0.1: [DuckDuckGo Search API (RapidAPI)](https://rapidapi.com/apiriot/api/duckduckgo-search-api/pricing) (monthly pricing)
   - $3: [Brave Search API](https://brave.com/blog/search-api-launch/)